-- Being a single mother and finding resilience through struggle - Recovering from having a tumor and the resultant depression - Integrating into a new community, as an immigrant, is personal resilience itself - How refugees and immigrants need to find place in community and how this builds personal resilience.
+- Being a single mother and finding resilience through struggle. - Recovering from having a tumor and resultant depression. - Integrating into a new community, as an immigrant, is personal resilience itself. - How refugees and immigrants need to find sense of place in community that will build personal resilience.